h2oai/h2ogpt/docs/FAQ.md

 ```bash
 python generate.py --base_model=OpenGVLab/InternVL-Chat-V1-5 --inference_server='vllm_chat:http://0.0.0.0:23333/v1'
 ```
-where by using `vllm_chat` we trigger use of the OpenAI chat like API for InternalVL models, using the GPT-4V like API.
+where by using `vllm_chat` we trigger use of the OpenAI chat like API for internvl models, using the GPT-4V like API.

 or for both models:
 ```bash